Student Government drafts legislation to bring immigration attorney to campus

 “I think one of the things we’ve done is taken the initiative to be active,” Homann said of the importance of communication between government and constituents.
 “It’s easy to sit back and not respond to this at all, but it’s vital that elected officials voice their opinions on important topics, so we decided to speak out and release a statement.”

-The statement was released in time to serve as a response not only to the circulation of the sanctuary campus petition by organizations like SCOPE and LULAC, but also to comments made by Texas governor Greg Abbott via Twitter last Thursday, in which he declared his intention to cut off funding to universities that adopted sanctuary status.
+The statement was released in time to serve as a response, not only to the circulation of the sanctuary campus petition by organizations like SCOPE and LULAC, but also to comments made by Texas governor Greg Abbott via Twitter last Thursday.
+In the statements he declared his intention to cut off funding to universities that adopted sanctuary status.

 “That may be a reality, but we’re going to push for what we believe in,” said LULAC president Julia Estrada about Abbott’s stance.
-“It’s important that donors to the university know – that everybody in the state of Texas knows – that we take our education very seriously, but we also take everybody else’s education very seriously.
+“It’s important that donors to the university know—that everybody in the state of Texas should know—that we take our education very seriously, but we also take everybody else’s education very seriously.
 Everybody has the right to an education, no matter where you come from or where you’ve been.”

 Although the statement made clear Student Government’s formal stance, the question of whether its release has successfully mitigated students’ fears remains unclear.

-“I have known a couple of (Deferred Action for Childhood Arrivals) students, and right now they’re worried about what all this means, and what’s going on,” said Latin Music Studies professor and ensembles coordinator John Lopez.
-“On the day after the elections, one of my students confided that they feel their future is at stake.”
+“I have known a couple of (Deferred Action for Childhood Arrivals) students, and right now they’re worried about what all this means, and what’s going on,” said Professor John Lopez from the school of music.
+“On the day after the elections, one of my students confided that (he or she) feel (his or her) future is at stake.”

-Lopez said that he has heard other faculty members voice similar concerns on behalf of their students.
+Lopez said he has heard other faculty members voice similar concerns on behalf of their students.

 Since Lopez has been granted a sabbatical this semester, he was not on campus in the days immediately following the election.
-However, he found out that on the morning of Nov.
+However, he later learned on the morning of Nov.
 9, one of the music program’s mariachi students reported that she had been verbally harassed while walking through the Quad.

-Right now, the only thing he can tell his students that lots of things that were said on the campaign trail will probably never happen, but all we can do is wait and see, Lopez said.
+Right now, the only thing he can tell his students is that many things said on the campaign trail will probably never happen, but all we can do is wait and see.

 The coalition to make Texas State a sanctuary campus remains active at the university.
 However, another solution may be in the works.